 You can do this through a variety of methods.
 Here’s a brief overview of common shadow work strategies people employ:

-3. Talk to a therapist or counselor about the things that bother you.
+3. Talk to a therapist or counselor about what bothers you.

 4. Look for patterns of behavior that you don’t like in yourself.